zoranbosnjak/asterix-specs/website/index.md

 * For the existing projects, the odds are that some subset of the specifications is already defined in some other structured format (like *json* or *xml*).
-In this case, the reasonable approach would be to write a *converter* from the specifications in this project to the format required by the target project.\
+In this case, the reasonable approach would be to write *additional converter* from the specifications in this project to the format required by the target project.\
 \
 This is one-time effort and pays off quickly by:
     * reusing all [existing](/specs.html) definitions;
     * writing new definitions in a clutter free format;

+If you are creating new categories, consider [contributing](/source.html) definitions to the upstream repository.

 ## Example usage in `python` script